QuocThangNguyen/deep-metric-learning-tsinghua-dogs/README.md

 - Each cell represent the L2 distance between 2 images.
 - The closer distance to 0 (**blue**), the more **similar**.
 - The larger distance (**green**), the more **dissimilar**.
+- The diagonal represents the L2 distance of an image to itself.
 <img src="./static/proxynca-resnet50/similarity.jpg">

 ### **Confusion matrix**